 By time Je started life insurance, he is 25 years old.
 Some others might consider it early, but as for Je, he wished he had started when he received his first paycheck.

 Every year or as you age, life insurance premiums increases in price.
-Youth means health, longevity and longer insurance payments.
+Youth means health, longevity and longer insurance payments to the insurance companies.
 While older people are viewed as liability due to possible failing health conditions and shorter insurance payment contributions

 That is why, it is advised to start young while able and still healthy.
 Or as the insurance company called it ‘no pre-existing medical conditions yet’.